 Location and Access

-The Piedras Verdes Mine is located near the towns of Alamos and Navojoa in Sonora, in a safe, politically stable and developed historic mining region.
+The Piedras Verdes Mine is located near Alamos and Navojoa towns in Sonora, in a safe, politically stable, and developed historic mining region.

-It benefits from number of direct access roads to public highways and proximity to the main north-south railway and two deep-water ports (Guaymas 255 km and Topolobampo 248 km)
+It benefits from several direct access roads to public highways, and the proximity to the main north-south railway and two deep-water ports (Guaymas 255 km and Topolobampo 248 km).

 Mexico is a stable mining jurisdiction with a modern legal and regulatory framework.
-These factors differentiate Mexico from other major copper producing countries that have, experienced greater economic, political, labor relations and similar risks
+These factors differentiate Mexico from other major copper-producing countries that have experienced greater economic, political, and labor relations and similar risks.

-Its advantaged location offers our management and front line employees the opportunity to live in attractive surroundings with access to excellent schools and universities.
-This provides us with a significant competitive advantage in recruiting and retaining competent management and a skilled labor force
+Its advantaged location allows our management and front-line employees to live in attractive surroundings with access to excellent schools and universities.
+This provides a significant competitive advantage in recruiting and retaining competent management and a skilled labor force.

-Sonora is the largest copper producing state in Mexico accounting for 81% of copper production in 2020.
-Copper production in Mexico was ~ 730kt in 2020
+Sonora is the largest copper-producing state in Mexico, accounting for 75.6% of copper production in 2022.
+Total copper production in Mexico was ~ 753 kt in 2022.

 21 km from Alamos and 50 km from Navojoa